protegeproject/swrlapi/README.md

  swrlRuleEngine.infer();
 ```

-This example shows how the API can be used to create a SQWRL query engine, execute a SQWRL query using
+This example shows how the API can be used to create a SQWRL query engine, create and execute a SQWRL query using
 this engine, and then process the results.

 ```java